 A “conventional” mortgage is one that meets established guidelines for the size of the loan as well as your particular financial situation.
-A fixed-rate mortgage comes with an interest rate that does not change over the life of your loan.
+A fixed-rate mortgage comes with an interest rate that does not change the life of your loan.
 Borrowers with a good credit standing who opt for conventional fixed-rate mortgages are often given lower interest rates than those who enter into jumbo, FHA, or VA loans.
 While most conventional fixed-rate mortgages have a term of 30 years, they can be as short as 10 years.

 Hybrid Adjustable-Rate Mortgage

-A Hybrid Adjustable-Rate Mortgage — or “ARM” as it is commonly referred to — is type of loan in which the interest rate is fixed for a period of either 5, 7, or 10 years and then becomes adjustable.
+A Hybrid Adjustable-Rate Mortgage — or “ARM” as it is commonly referred to — is a type of loan in which the interest rate is fixed for a period of either 5, 7, or 10 years and then becomes adjustable.
 Borrowers who enter into this type of loan are typically trying to purchase a home very quickly in order to avoid rising home prices.
-The upside is that they can enjoy a low interest rate for the first few years of their mortgage, but they run the risk of much higher rates once the loan transitions to adjustable.
+The upside is that they can enjoy a low-interest rate for the first few years of their mortgage, but they run the risk of much higher rates once the loan transitions to adjustable.

 The Federal Housing Administration (FHA) offers loans that backed by the government and permit borrowers to devote significantly less money as a down payment on their home – as low as 3 percent in fact.
 The qualifying standards for FHA loans are generally more flexible than those associated with conventional loans, making it ideal for borrowers with lower credit scores.